itsbk13/CyberShield_ext/README.md

 ## License
 - This project is licensed under the [GNU Affero General Public License v3.0](LICENSE).
 - You may use and modify it for personal, non-commercial purposes, but any distribution (including as a service) requires the source code to be made available under the same license.
-- Commercial use or sale is prohibited without explicit permission from the authors.
+- Commercial use or sale is prohibited without explicit permission from the [Authors](barathsrini13@gmail.com).